ubccr/coldfront/docs/pages/deploy.md

 !!! note
     If using `uv tool` change the paths above accordingly.
-Adjust the number of workers for your site specific needs using the `--workers` flag above.
+Adjust the number of workers for your site-specific needs using the `--workers` flag above.

 ## Start/enable ColdFront Gunicorn workers